saeedNW/arch-linux-installation/applications/installation_guide.md

 	// Disables the startup editor (no welcome page or recently opened files).
 	"workbench.startupEditor": "none",

-	// Hides the activity bar in the UI.
-	"workbench.activityBar.location": "hidden",

 	/*********** END: Workbench ****/

 	/**** START: Git & GitLens ***********/